jrucho/YTbeatmakercues/README.md

   Manage built-in and imported samples (kick, hihat, snare), randomize or load packs on demand.

 - 🎹 **MIDI Support**
   Use your MIDI controller to trigger actions.
-Custom mappings available via UI.
+Custom mappings are available via UI, including key and MIDI assignments for all four loopers.

 - 🔄 **Super Knob**
   Select any cue via pad, keyboard, or MIDI note and twist the mapped knob to